canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

   defined in
   [the EME w3c specification.](https://www.w3.org/TR/encrypted-media/#dom-mediakeysystemconfiguration)

-- _options_ (`Object|undefined`): Can be set to an object with the following keys:

-  - _timeout_ (`number|undefined`): Optional timeout in seconds, If set and one of the lower-level API calls do not answer, we will consider the configuration as not supported.

-    XXX TODO And what happens if in the future `checkDrmConfiguration` actually perform multiple API Calls?

 _return value_: `Object`

 Probe the support of the given key sytem configuration.
 If it is supported, this call will